brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-02-11

+- Organised openapi is partial files: seems there is a problem with partial files since nested items are created with anonymous structs.
+This makes it slightly annoying to map as output
+- First use of the WithTx wrapper

 # 2024-02-07

 - Trying to refresh my mind on how to `sqlc` and do transactions